OFDataCommittee/mlfoam/README.md

 - integration of the PyTorch C++ API [libtroch](https://pytorch.org/cppdocs/installing.html) with OpenFOAM; libtorch can be used to execute existing PyTorch ML models in OpenFOAM but also to implement the entire ML workflow in C++ (data-processing, training, hyperparameter tuning, ...)
   - adjustment of the default OpenFOAM C++ standard, e.g, C++11 -> C++14
   - third-party install script to compile and set up libtorch
-  - simplify construction of standard neural network architectures
+  - simplify construction of standard neural network architectures with runtime-selectable components
+  - normalization of data as part of ML pipeline
   - adapters for OpenFOAM field data to work with
     - full geometric fields
     - boundary fields